rkrishnan2012/WCCI_Paper/Readme.md

-# Transfer learning and babysitting a food classification network
+# Babysitting an Inception-Resnet-V2 food classifier
 ## Achieving state of the art accuracy in food classification using an Inception-Resnet-V2 network.
 Built to train and evaluate on multiple GPUs.